JieunKwon/React_Redux_counter/README.md

 # React_Redux_counter

-Show the counter (the number increment and decrement) to practice React Redux.
+This app shows the counter, the number increment and decrement, to practice React Redux.

-To manage counter number, used Redux actions.
+To manage the counter number, this is used Redux Actions.

 > Redux Actions